The book of spells

 This is the list of the more recent spells of the grimoire:

-- awk in a nutshell - AWK is a powerful pattern scanning and processing language developed by Alfred Aho, Peter Weinberger and Brian Kernighan at Bell Labs - the name of this tool is indeed derived by concatenating the letter of their surnames to one another.
+- The Ultimate AWK Tutorial For Professionals - AWK is a powerful pattern scanning and processing language developed by Alfred Aho, Peter Weinberger and Brian Kernighan at Bell Labs - the name of this tool is indeed derived by concatenating the letter of their surnames to one another.
 It is one of that tools that every Linux professionals (not only the more seasoned […]

 - Managing Red Hat Network Satellite Clients With Ansible Roles And Playbooks - Managing Red Hat Network Satellite clients with Ansible roles and playbooks is a very powerful feature of Red Hat Network Satellite Server 6, as well as of its upstream project Katello.
 Conversely from Puppet, that requires the client host to install its agent package and to be registered to the Puppet master running on the […]